The Quin: Artist-in-residence program

+Recognition and awards

-In June 2014, the Quin hotel was shortlisted for the “Most Creative Collaboration” Award at LE Miami travel trade show for its arts program.
+In June 2014, the Quin hotel was shortlisted for the "Most Creative Collaboration" Award at LE Miami travel trade show for its arts program.

+Group exhibitions and collaborations

 In November 2016, the Quin commissioned 14 acclaimed artists to create custom pieces for a group salon in partnership with D'Angelico Guitars.
 Artists included Above (Tavar Zawacki), Alex Yanes, ASVP, Blek le Rat, Eric Zener, Joanne CORNO, Amanda Marie, Mindy Linkous, Nick Walker, Pure Evil, Robert Malmberg, SP38, The London Police, and Wulf Treu.

+Featured solo exhibitions

 Robert Malmberg contributed to the program again in February 2017 with a second solo Quin Arts exhibition entitled, Light Waves.
-Light Waves highlights two diverse expressions of Malmberg’s work and features a color saturated Neon Landscapes series, along with a black and white presentation of oversized contact sheets exploring Manhattan.
+Light Waves highlights two diverse expressions of Malmberg's work and features a color saturated Neon Landscapes series, along with a black and white presentation of oversized contact sheets exploring Manhattan.
 Malmberg is a photographer and filmmaker from Louisville, Kentucky.
 A pioneer in the revival of wet collodion photography, Malmberg capitalizes on wet-plate, slow exposure techniques to produce ultra-detailed and hauntingly nostalgic images.
 The meticulous process riffs off the imperfection and beauty of 19th century portrait photography.
 In August 2014, Malmberg was commissioned by the New York Historical Society Museum & Library to reimagine Antebellum era photography with "Camp History: Civil War Photography," a workshop for NYC youth.
 His inaugural exhibition at the Quin, INcognito, debuted March 5, 2015.

-Dutch photographer Anne Barlinckhoff’s solo exhibition Strength Africa debuted at the Quin in the spring of 2017 and featured works captured during her travels through West Africa.
-Barlinckhoff’s inspiration was driven “by love, life and loss and all those moments in between.”
-Portraits embodied the strength and vulnerability of her female subjects amid Africa’s vibrant landscape.
+Dutch photographer Anne Barlinckhoff's solo exhibition Strength Africa debuted at the Quin in the spring of 2017 and featured works captured during her travels through West Africa.
+Barlinckhoff's inspiration was driven "by love, life and loss and all those moments in between."
+Portraits embodied the strength and vulnerability of her female subjects amid Africa's vibrant landscape.

 In June 2017, American photojournalist Hilary Swift presented her first solo exhibition Time In-Between—a collection of intimate and surprising portraits documenting everyday life in New York City.
 Swift covers politics, social issues, and breaking news, and is a frequent contributor to The New York Times.